Unboxed-Software/solana-course/content/cpi-guard.md

 ### 6. Close Account

 The close account instruction invokes the `close_account` instruction on the `Token Extensions Program`.
 This closes the given token account.
 However, you have the ability to define which account the returned rent lamports should be transferred to.
-The CPI guard ensures that this account is always the account owner.
+The CPI Guard ensures that this account is always the account owner.

 ```rust
 pub fn malicious_close_account(ctx: Context<MaliciousCloseAccount>) -> Result<()> {